pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 You should have the following entries now:

   * A file called `delete-user.md`.
-This presents a tool which allows to delete Pryv.io users.
+It presents a tool which allows to delete Pryv.io users.
   * A file called `ensure-permissions`.
 This script ensures that the correct permissions are set for data and log directories.
   * The file `run-config-leader` and folder `config-leader`.
-This is the script and configuration files that is used to launch the configuration leader service.
+This is the script and configuration files that are used to launch the configuration leader service.
   * The file `run-config-follower` and folder `config-follower`.
-This is the script and configuration files that is used to launch the configuration follower service.
+This is the script and configuration files that are used to launch the configuration follower service.
   * A file called `run-pryv`.
 This is your startup script.
   * A directory called `pryv`.
-This contains configuration and data directories that will be mapped as volumes in the various docker containers.
+This will contain configuration and data directories that will be mapped as volumes in the various docker containers.
   * The files `stop-config-leader`, `stop-config-leader` and `stop-pryv`.
-These scripts stop the corresponding running containers.
+These scripts stop the corresponding running services.

 # Completing the Configuration

 ## Leader-follower setup

-The configuration leader service will communicate with the configuration follower service in order to setup the necessary configuration files for your Pryv.io platform.
+The configuration leader service will distribute the necessary configuration files for your Pryv.io platform to the configuration follower service.

 Follower can be declared through the leader configuration, as follows:
   - Set a symmetric key to authenticate the follower in `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json` as `followers:${FOLLOWER_KEY}`